agraubert/agutil/README.md

   Displays _text_ to the right of the bar.
 It will always remain to the right of the bar as the display updates.  **WARNING** Appended text extends the display.
 If any part of the bar (including prepended or appended text) extends beyond a single line of the console, the status bar will not display properly.
 Appended text should be kept short

 ## bio.MAF2BED
-The `agutil.bio.maf2bed` module provides a command line interface for converting maf files into bed files To follow the bed format, and to reduce the size of the bed itself, maf2bed generates two files by default.
+The `agutil.bio.maf2bed` module provides a command line interface for converting maf files into bed files.
+To follow the bed format, and to reduce the size of the bed itself, maf2bed generates two files by default.
-A `.bed` file with entries in the format of: Chromosome Start Stop Key and a `.key` file with entries in the format of: Key <All fields present in the maf>
+A `.bed` file with entries in the format of: Chromosome Start Stop Key and a `.key` file with entries in the format of: Key &lt;_All fields present in the original maf_&gt;

 ######COMMAND USAGE
 * `$ maf2bed convert <input> <output> [--exclude-silent] [--skip-keyfile]`
   Converts the file _input_ to _output_ and _output_.key files.
-  If _--exclude-silent_ is set, silent mutations are not included in the output If _--skip-keyfile_ is set, the program only generates a single file, _output_ which is identical to the _input_ file, except that start and stop coordinates have been shifted to 0-based
+  If _--exclude-silent_ is set, silent mutations are not included in the output.
+  If _--skip-keyfile_ is set, the program only generates a single file, _output_ which is identical to the _input_ file, except that start and stop coordinates have been shifted to 0-based

 * `$ maf2bed lookup <input> <keys...>`